 A quiet mind is getting a good rap these days, with everyone talking about the benefits from Oprah and Katy Perry to Clint Eastwood.
 It seems our very powerful brain is much more cooperative and responsive when we give it some time out.
 In fact, training the mind for just 5 minutes a day according to meditation specialists, Headspace with a mindfulness app can have profound benefits for your sense of relaxation and control.
+Mindfulness and meditation practices help to positively rewire the brains of people that have been effected by trauma.
+Very powerful medicine indeed.

 Being busy means we often put things that are good for us to the side, however, I must say a short meditation is worth its time many times over in the benefits we gain, not just for ourselves but also for those around us, our relationships and our work.
 Author of Happiness from the Inside Out: The Art and Science of Fulfillment, Rob Mack suggests that simply taking time for a single breath to be completely in the moment is a mini-meditation we can benefit from.
 Taking a breath?
 Once a day?
 I challenge you, you can find time for that in your schedule!